vllm-project/vllm/tests/fp8_kv/README.md

   --dtype {auto,half,float16,bfloat16,float,float32}  data type for model weights and activations.
 The "auto" option will use FP16 precision for FP32 and FP16 models, and BF16 precision for BF16 models.
   --enforce-eager  enforce eager execution --kv-cache-dtype {auto,fp8} Data type for kv cache storage.
 If "auto", will use model data type.
 FP8_E5M2 (without scaling) is only supported on cuda version greater than 11.8.
 On ROCm (AMD GPU), FP8_E4M3 is instead supported ```for common inference criteria.
-  --quantization-param-path KV_CACHE_quantization_param_path  Path to the JSON file containing the KV cache scaling factors.
+  --quantization-param-path QUANT_PARAM_JSON Path to the JSON file containing the KV cache scaling factors.
 This should generally be supplied, when KV cache dtype is FP8.
 Otherwise, KV cache scaling factors default to 1.0, which may cause accuracy issues.
 FP8_E5M2 (without scaling) is only supported on cuda version greater than 11.8.
 On ROCm (AMD GPU), FP8_E4M3 is instead supported for common inference criteria.
 ```
 ```
 Example: